johnnymatthews/blog/2021-02-16-make-git-branch-use-ls-not-less.md

 ---
 title: Make git branch use ls, not less.
-description: A while ago, the maintainer of Git decided that git branch should act like less instead of ls.
+description: A while ago, the maintainers of Git decided that git branch should act like less instead of ls.
 That was a terrible decision that made me very upset.
 Fortunately, the maintaners decided to leave a configuration option to let me change it back.
 Lovely.
 date: 2021-02-16
 ---